There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 Empathy is a powerful tool that can earn you respect in any interaction.

 It involves understanding and sharing the feelings of others.
-This is something quiet people are often good at, as we tend to be observant and insightful.
+This is something quiet people are often naturally skilled at, as they tend to be observant and insightful.

 By showing empathy, you’re demonstrating that you value others’ experiences and emotions.
 This creates a sense of trust and respect.